 There were parish congregations in Germany or the low countries that knew up to 5 or 6 Mass Ordinaries, if you can imagine.
 There were many parish choirs singing the propers.
 And because the Sunday propers were done every day in the following week before Vatican II, I’ve heard of Dutch parishes where enough choir members went to early daily Mass all week that they had daily High Mass with sung propers.
 Amazing.

-A monk in Germany (Fr.
-Gregor Schwake, OSB) who was the apostle of congregational Latin chant said that by the 1940s and especially the 1950s it was all in decline, compared to the 1930s.
-People were busier, he reported, more jaded, more cynical, not as able anymore to come to the parish every night for a week-long “chant mission” (they really did that), and distracted by a fast-moving modern world of radio and, for many, television.
+A monk in Germany, Fr.
+Gregor Schwake OSB, who was the apostle of congregational Latin chant, said that by the 1940s and especially the 1950s it was all in decline, compared to the 1930s.
+Note that this is well before Vatican II and the 1960s upheavals.
+People in the pews were busier, he reported, more jaded, more cynical, not as able anymore to come to the parish every night for a week-long “chant mission” (they really did that), and distracted by a fast-moving modern world of radio and, for many, television.
 In 1943 Rome ruled that in Germany and Austria they could replace some Latin propers with vernacular hymns and still consider it High Mass – bishops said that their massive efforts at promoting congregational Latin chant since 1903 was having some success, but it was too difficult for many and not working that well.

 Then after Vatican II it all blew up – pressures that were pent up for so long exploded with a bang.
-Lots of nonsense, lots of misunderstanding – but, and this is important, not because everything was wrong about the 1960s, but because what they inherited from the 1950s (and the previous thousand years) was so inadequate that nobody knew what to do.
-I’m sure God is merciful, and probably just looks down and smiles.
-There wasn’t a lot of the responsible middle doing (like Luther was able to do in the 16th century) some Latin chant, preservation of the best from the past, careful and gradual use of the best of vernacular music, promotion of quality new repertoire, etc. I’m just old enough to remember grade school CCD Masses where we played records of our favorite songs (“All You Need Is Love”) when we planned Mass.
+Some nonsense happened, some misunderstandings – but, and this is important, not because everything was wrong about the 1960s, not because Vatican II got hijacked by bad people, but because what they inherited from the 1950s (and the previous thousand years) was so inadequate that nobody could know immediately what to do with the challenges.
+What emerged was not a “responsible middle” doing (like Luther was able to do in the 16th century) some Latin chant, preservation of the best from the past, careful and gradual use of the best of vernacular music, promotion of quality new repertoire, etc. I’m just old enough to remember grade school CCD Masses where we played records of our favorite songs (“All You Need Is Love”) when we planned Mass.
 And within about 5 minutes of Vatican II vernacular took over everything, all the time – for understandable reasons.
 This marginalized Latin chant.

 My impression is that use of Latin chant in parishes has been increasing steadily for at least 20 years now.
 When I chant a Latin Agnus Dei to undergrads (studying the Order of Mass), over half will say they are familiar with that.

 My take-away – and this is just my opinion, and I’m pretty robustly pro-Vatican II – is that there’s no better time to do Latin chant in Catholic worship than now.
 It is appreciated, it is part of participative, vernacular worship, it enhances and enriches worship.
 I grant that most parishes don’t do a syllable of Latin chant, and that in many or most parishes there would be strong opposition if you did some.
 I’m not going to worry too much about that.
-As we get further in time from the explosions of the 1960s, some of those old battles are happily fading into the past and it’s becoming less contentious.
-At least I want to believe that.
-There are more than a few places where one can promote Latin chant – wisely, lovingly, gently – and I’m grateful for that.
+As we get further in time from the upheavals of the 1960s, some of those old battles are happily fading into the past and it’s becoming less contentious.
+At least that’s my impression.
+There are more than a few places where one can promote Latin chant in the reformed liturgy – wisely, lovingly, gently – and I’m grateful for that.